cdf1982/cdf1982.github.io/glancecam/faqs.md

 > - Zooming capabilities are not available for built-in / USB cameras.
 > - If you save a Snapshot while Zoom mode is enabled, the image saved to disk will be the same you're looking at, with the miniature area and the zoomed-in view.
 > - The miniature area and the funnel are fixed in size in the plugin, and might appear quite small on Postcard or Regular size windows; Zoom mode works best with large windows or full screen.
+<a name="alternate"></a>

+---

+#### What's an _Alternate_ and how can I use it to toggle between Glances?
+> [GlanceCam 4.5](https://cdf1982.com/glancecam/glancecam-release-notes#4_5) introduced one of the most requested features: the ability to quickly toggle between stream qualities (HD-SD).
+But GlanceCam being GlanceCam, the implementation is much more advanced and flexible than that!
+>
+> Each camera can have an optional "Alternate" - another Glance with a different configuration (like stream quality or type of network access, i.e. local network connection and via Internet) for the same camera.
+And Alternates are none other than other Glances already in your list.
+>
+> You can quickly switch between a Glance and its Alternate by pressing the A key, or the button that appears next to the list of cameras when an Alternate has been set.
+>
+> Alternates are optional and work only in single-camera windows (they're not available in GlanceGrids); while they're quite powerful, Alternates are available to all GlanceCam Users!
+>
+> You can configure them in Settings, by clicking the Set Alternate button next to the camera name.
+>When you set an Alternate relationship, it works both ways automatically - if Glance 2 is set as the Alternate for Glance 1, you can toggle between them in either direction.
+>
+> You even have the option to switch to the Alternate automatically when entering full screen.
+And before you ask: I tried adding the same behavior to Insta-zoom, and the result wasn't good enough: when switching to an Alternate, the camera must reload, and that takes time, so this feature doesn't really fit that use case well.
 <a name="cyclemode"></a>

 ---

 #### Can I cycle (rotate) through some cameras in one window?
 > [GlanceCam 3.7](https://cdf1982.com/glancecam/glancecam-release-notes#3_7) added a new and powerful feature for [GlanceCam Pro](#glancecampro) Users, Cycle mode.
 > You now have the option to choose one of your windows and have it rotate some or all of your Glances (cameras) according to a time interval you define.
 This is especially useful with a large window or while the app is full screen.
 > While only one window can be put in Cycle mode, you can still keep as many others "single camera" windows open while this rotation is enabled.
 >
 > By default, all cameras are included in Cycle mode with a 30 seconds time interval dedicated to each one, but you are free to decide which Glances you want to include and for how long they should remain on screen.